Tag Archive: tragedy

 Book – Lighthouses and Coastal Attractions in Southern New England: Connecticut, Rhode Island, Massachusetts

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 92 lighthouses, including the story about the Native Americans rescuing survivors of the City of Columbus mentioned above.
-You can explore plenty of indoor and outdoor coastal attractions, including whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, unique parks and museums, and even lighthouses where you can stay overnight.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore.
+These include whale-watching excursions, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and even lighthouses where you can stay overnight.
+Like the one above, you’ll also find many stories of shipwrecks and rescues.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
 You’ll also find plenty of stories of hauntings around lighthouses.

 Book - Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont